 Contents of this tutorial:

-Reading The On/Off Flashes Of The Check Engine Light
+Reading The ON/OFF Flashes Of The Check Engine Light

-In a nutshell, to get the trouble codes stored in your Camry's fuel injection computers's memory, we need to jumper together 2 specific terminals of the diagnostic link connector (DLC).
+In a nutshell, to get the trouble codes stored in your Camry's fuel injection computer's memory, we need to jumper together 2 specific terminals of the diagnostic link connector (DLC).
 Your Toyota Camry will then flash the malfunction indicator light (MIL -also known as the check engine light CEL) and flash the trouble code to you.

 The DLC is located on the bottom left of your Camry's dashboard.
 To see a photo of the DLC, go to:

 These are the steps to retrieve the trouble codes: